KPhans/PlasticMobile/README.md

-Neural Network for Image Classification.
+Neural Network for Image Classification